 About 25% of our garbage is organic material that could be composted.
 Organic material can be recycled for free at the Hennepin County Drop-off Facility!
 Materials accepted include:

 All food scraps - including meat, bones and dairy

-Food-soiled and non-recyclable paper including napkins, paper towels, cardboard pizza boxes and freezer boxes
+Food-soiled and non-recyclable paper including napkins, paper towels, and delivery/takeout cardboard pizza boxes

 BPI-certified compostable plastic utensils, cups and containers

 Other items including coffee filters, ice cream and corn dog sticks, and uncoated paper plates

 Materials must be in BPI-certified compostable bags and there is a five bag limit per person per day.

 You can purchase a backyard composting bin at the Hennepin County Drop-off Facility in Brooklyn Park.
 Bins are 3’ x 3’ x 3’, made of cedar and wire mesh.

 Compost is organic matter such as fruit and vegetable scraps or garden waste that has been broken down and can be used as fertilizer.
 Some benefits of composting: